webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Fiddle-of-the-Fossegrim.md

 ---
 aliases:
   - Fiddle of the Fossegrim
 tags:
   - Compendium/CSRD/en/Artifacts
   - Artifact
   - Artifact/Fairy-Tale
+title: Fiddle of the Fossegrim
+collection: Artifacts
+kind: Compendium
 ---
 ## Fiddle of the Fossegrim
 >[!info] Stats
 > **Level:** 1d6+2